mhdirkse/counting-language/README.md

 Here are a few things to take care of when programming:
 * Between two statements, you always need a `;`, also if the first statement ends with `}`.
+* When you subtract a literal positive number, precede that number by a space.
+For example, the statement `print 1-1;` wont work.
+The text `-1` is interpreted as a negative number and then there is no operator between the numbers `1` and `-1`.
+The expression `print 1 - 1;` works.

 # Usage instructions